morphonets/SNT/README.md

 ### *Regular* Releases
 SNT is available in  [Fiji](https://imagej.net/Fiji) and is currently distributed through the *NeuroAnatomy* [update site](https://imagej.net/Update_Sites).

-The first time you start SNT from Fiji's menu structure (*Plugins>Neuroanatomy>SNT* (or its backwards-compatible alias *Plugins>NeuroAnatomy>SNT>Legacy>Simple Neurite Tracer* ) you should be prompted for automatic subscription and download of required dependencies.
+The first time you start SNT from Fiji's menu structure (*Plugins>Neuroanatomy>SNT...* you should be prompted for automatic subscription and download of required dependencies.
 If not:

 1. Run the Fiji Updater (*Help › Update...*, the penultimate entry in the  *Help ›*  menu)
 2. Click *Manage update sites*